 Today on What On What’s Good with Jovin Tardif, I am here with Ontario Based Musician Riley Michaels.
-In our interview, we discuss his introduction to music, musical influences, his new single “Turn off The lights” and much more.
+Michaels started making music at 8 years old.
+In our interview, we discuss his introduction to music, musical influences, his new single “Turn off The lights” from his new self-titled EP and much more.

 Quick Fun Facts & Interesting Information about Riley Michaels

 - In 2017, Riley wrote, produced, recorded, mixed, and mastered his EP “Toxic Love” in his home studio.

 - Performed at several venues including Rogers Hometown Hockey NHL Festival Tour Stops (2017-2019) and Canadian Music Week 2019.

 - Michaels released single “Now I Know,” on September 18, 2020 that gained over 47,000 streams on Spotify.

 - He will be releasing his brand new single “Turn Off The Lights”, on January 15 2021 with “One More Heartbreak” following shortly after.

 1. Tell us a little about your introduction to music?